lousydropout/chain-equities/memory-bank/taskList.md

 - ✅ User can register and login
 - ✅ User can view company dashboard and cap table (single company)
-- ✅ Issuer can issue shares
+- ✅ Issuer can issue shares (with investor dropdown)
 - ✅ Shareholder can transfer shares
 - ✅ Wallet linking works
 - ✅ Real-time updates from backend